Rybec/ch552_libs/README.md

 ## What Works and What Does Not

-At this point (the initial commit), the following have been tested and work:
+At this point, the following have been tested and work:
 - WS2812
 - USB Serial bootloader triggering (open a serial connection at 1200 baud to trigger bootloader)